abhriguvansh/intelliquote/README.md

 This should start a local server on `localhost:3000`

+Navigate to `localhost:3000` on your web browser

 You are now able to access our software.
-Note that the backend should be running in order to access all the features.
+Note that the backend should be running in order to access all the features